Nepiki/Guides/(WIP)-Pokémon-Trading-Card-Game-2:-The-Invasion-of-Team-GR!.md

 _Defeat Axel by obtaining all prizes without ever KO-ing his active Pokémon!
 [No In-Battle Save]_

-Recommended Deck List
+Recommended Build: Stretch Kick Deck

 Strategy Tips:

 * It's common for Axel to open up with Scyther.
 He'll attach single energy, Swords Dance each turn, and then prioritize his bench.
+Scyther resists Fighting so he thinks it's the best option to stall with until then.
+The AI isn't checking to see if your Pokémon can attack the bench directly.
 This gives you time to set up and do some damage.

-* His AI is programmed to fill his bench and set up Wigglytuff to use "Do the Wave" as soon as possible.
-Scyther resists Fighting so it must be the best option to stall with until then.
-It's not checking to see if your Pokémon can attack the bench directly.
+* He'll try to fill his bench and set up Wigglytuff as soon as possible.
+With a full bench, he can 1-hit K.O Hitmonlee using "Do the Wave".

-* Try to remove energy from Jiggly/Wiggly when you're able.
-Use Gust of Wind to keep them benched if necessary.
+* Remove energy from Jiggly/Wiggly when you're able and Gust of Wind to keep them benched if necessary.
 He usually won't bring them back out until Wigglytuff is ready or he has no other options.

-* Use Stretch Kick, attack his bench, and focus on knocking out Jigglypuff and/or Wigglytuff first.
-Then, go for whatever you want until you win.
+* Use Stretch Kick, attack his bench, and focus on knocking out Jiggly/Wiggly first.
+Go for whatever you want afterwards until you win.

-* Computer Search and Itemfinder can be used to find energy removal cards, or return them to your hand, so you can keep him from setting up.
-There's plenty of extra cards you can toss away to use them.
+* Computer Search and Itemfinder can be used to find energy removal cards, or return them to your hand, to keep him from setting up.
+There's plenty of fodder cards in the deck to fuel them.

-* Recycle Energy is for feeding Super Energy Removal and Super Potions since it comes right back to your hand.
+* Recycle Energy is for feeding Super Energy Removal, and Super Potions, since it comes right back to your hand.
 It doesn't return to you if you discard it to use Computer Search or Itemfinder.

-**Note: If anyone has a more efficient deck build, let me know, and I'll update this information.**
+> **Note: If anyone has a more efficient deck build, let me know, and I'll update the guide.**

 ***

 ![217248](https://github.com/RetroAchievements/guides/assets/97459553/a269551c-c4aa-4603-8460-cb8588a9b87b) Chip Away at Magician

-_Defeat Magician by obtaining all prizes without ever dealing more than 20 damage in a single attack to a Pokemon!
+_Defeat Magician by obtaining all prizes without ever dealing more than 20 damage in a single attack to a Pokémon!
 [No In-Battle Save]_

-Recommended Deck Build
+Recommended Build: Toxic Persian Deck

 Strategy Tips:

+* He'll try to get Alakazam and Tentacool onto the bench as quickly as possible.
+Alakazam has "Damage Swap" to move damage around and Tentacool has "Cowardice" to return it to his hand.
+This lets him move damage to Tentacool, return it, play it, and repeat this until all damage has been removed from all of his Pokémon.

+* He uses Mr. Mime's "Neutral Damage" to remove weakness/resistance as well.
+This lets him damage Colorless Pokémon and keep Psychic from doing more damage than he can remove.

 * Try to get Muk onto your bench ASAP and keep it there.
-It's only used for its Pokémon Power "Toxic Gas" to counter all of the Pokémon Powers he relies on.

-* His AI is programmed to get Alakazam and Tentacool onto the bench as quickly as possible.
-Alakazam can use Damage Swap to move damage around as he sees fit and Tentacool can use Cowardice to return it to his had at any time.
-The combo is to move 20 damage to Tentacool, return it to his hand, put it back onto the bench, wash, rinse, and repeat until all damage has been removed from all of his Pokémon.

-* He also relies on Mr. Mime's "Neutral Damage" to remove weakness/resistance.
-This lets him damage Colorless Pokémon and keep Psychic from doing much more damage than he can remove with the strategy above.

-* Since the achievement requires to do no less than 20 damage per attack, it's extremely difficult to kill either one, but Toxic Gas renders his deck useless.
-It blocks all other Pokémon Powers as long as Muk is alive and well on the bench.
+It's only there for the Pokémon Power, "Toxic Gas", which blocks all other Pokémon Powers.
+The 20 damage per turn cap would make it very difficult to K.O. anything but, as long as "Toxic Gas" is in effect, he can't move damage around, return Tentacool, or remove your resistance to Psychic.
+It renders his strategy completely useless.

-* Dark Persian's "Poison Claws" can get in some extra damage, since poison is done in between turns, and doesn't count towards the 20 damage cap for the achievement.
-Both are resistant to Psychic, making it easier to keep them alive for the long haul, since Muk keeps Mr. Mime from ruining the fun.
-None of his Pokémon can deal enough damage to get past their resistance without that Mr. Mime.
+* Poison damage is done in between turns, and doesn't count towards the 20 damage cap, making Dark Persian's "Poison Claws" perfect for the job.

 * Gambler's are used to shuffle your hand back into your deck, not draw cards.
 It's a battle of attrition and his primary goal isn't to knock out your team; it's to out last you.
-When your hand gets to 20+, use Gambler to shuffle it back in so you don't overdraw too soon.
-He uses four Nightly Garbage Run's to keep from overdrawing before you and the above strategy to stay alive long enough to do so.
+When your hand gets to 20+, use Gambler to shuffle it back in so you don't overdraw.
+He uses 4 Nightly Garbage Run's to keep from overdrawing before you.

-**Note: If anyone has a more efficient deck build, let me know, and I'll update this information.**
+> **Note: If anyone has a more efficient deck build, let me know, and I'll update this information.**

 ***